 Each year, WCL makes available dozens of Dean’s Fellowships, which offer certain J.D. and LL.M students the opportunity to work with selected faculty members, administrative offices and programs.
 Every semester, the WCRO hires several Dean’s Fellows to assist with its projects, including legal research, jurisprudence collections, the summer program in The Hague and other scholarly initiatives.
-For Summer 2014, the WCRO is seeking Gender Jurisprudence Collections and Research Dean's Fellows.
+For Fall 2014, the WCRO is seeking Gender Jurisprudence Collections and Research Dean's Fellows, as well as a Fellow to assist with the administration of the Summer Law Program in The Hague.
 Details follow:

 ICT Research and Jurisprudence Collections Dean’s Fellows

-The War Crimes Research Office (WCRO) is seeking Dean’s Fellows for Spring 2014 for two types of projects.
-The first group will work on major legal research projects prepared for international criminal courts and tribunals on issues of critical importance to these institutions.
+The War Crimes Research Office (WCRO) is seeking Dean’s Fellows for Fall 2014 for two types of projects.
+The first group will work on major legal research projects prepared for international, internationally-supported and domestic criminal courts and tribunals tasked with trying serious international crimes.
 The second set of Dean’s Fellows will assist in updating the Jurisprudence Collections and in identifying, keywording, and digesting documents in the Collections involving sexual and gender-based crimes.